 Disclaimer: This resource has been prepared to help the workplace parties understand some of their obligations under the Occupational Health and Safety Act (OHSA) and regulations.
 It is not legal advice.
 It is not intended to replace the OHSA or the regulations.
 FOR FURTHER INFORMATION PLEASE SEE FULL DISCLAIMER

 Your body is always generating heat and passing it into the environment.
 The harder your body works, the more heat it has to lose.
-When the environment is hot and/or humid or has a source of radiant heat (for example, a furnace or the sun), your body must work harder to get rid of heat.
+When the environment is hot and/or humid or has a source of radiant heat (such as a furnace or the sun), your body must work harder to get rid of heat.

-If the air is moving (for example, from fans) and it is cooler than your body, it is easier for your body to pass heat into the environment.
+If the air is moving (for example, by fans) and it is cooler than your body, it is easier for your body to pass heat into the environment.

 A summary of heat-stress-related disorders, causes, symptoms, treatment and prevention is presented in the table below.